Implementation guide

 1.2 Information and records management must be the responsibility of senior management.
 Senior management must provide direction and support to meet business requirements as well as relevant laws and regulations

-Responsibilities are identified and assigned in strategy and policy.
+responsibilities are identified and assigned in strategy and policy.

 Key guidance